colinpriest/bank-complaint-handling-fairness/documentation/html_report_specifications.md

     * p-Value:
     * Conclusion whether the null hypothesis was rejected or accepted
     * Implication:
-      * If the null hypothesis was rejected then say, "The LLM's recommended tiers are biased by an interaction of gender and LLM prompt."
+      * If the null hypothesis was rejected, then say, "The LLM's recommended tiers are biased by an interaction of gender and LLM prompt."
       * If the null hypothesis was accepted, and p-value >  0.1, then say, "There is no evidence that the LLM's recommended tiers are biased by an interaction of gender and LLM prompt."

 Result 4: Question Rate – Persona-Injected vs. Baseline – by Gender and by Zero-Shot/N-Shot